Optimal Parametrization of the Gale-Shapley Preallocation Method for Combinatorial Auction-based Channel Assignment: Combinatorial Auction and Preallocation

 It is easy to see that if all players consider all possible subsets of all channels in the bundles for they submit their bids, the solution of \ref{CA_basic_form} coincides with the solution of \ref{eq_assignment_opt}.
-However, even in the case of relatively low total number of channels (e.g. 15), this results in computationally infeasible problems, since number of bundles grows exponentially with the number of channels.
-E.g. in the case of 15 channels, we do have $2^{15}-1$ bundles for each tenant.
+However, even in the case of relatively low total number of channels (e.g. 15), this results in computationally infeasible problems, since the number of bundles grows exponentially with the number of channels.
+E.g. in the case of 15 channels, there are $2^{15}-1$ bundles for each tenant.
+In such cases the optimal allocation can not be determined due to computational limitations, but the efficiency of the allocation determined by the CA based method may be compared to the results of other state-of-the-art methods as described in \cite{csercsik2023preallocation}.
 Let us furthermore note that these bundles must be also evaluated to determine the respective bid.
-This practically means a channel state estimation process in the case of wireless applications, which also naturally implies some time requirements.
+This practically means a channel state estimation for the corresponding wireless channels, which would imply additional time delays in practical applications.

-\subsection{Preallocation of channels}
+\subsection{Preallocation of Channels}

 In this paper, we assume that the method of \emph{channel preallocation} is used to overcome the above computational limitation of the CA approach applied in the case of the channel assignment problem.